non profit community based organization · Washington

 - recordable injuries tracked

-Grade compares Blue Mountain Heart to Heart's OSHA Total Case Rate to the BLS industry benchmark across 2 years of Form 300A filings (2016–2024).
+Grade compares Blue Mountain Heart to Heart's OSHA Total Case Rate of 1.9 to the non profit community based organization BLS benchmark of 2.1 (93% of benchmark) across 2 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time